ethanhinson/kubernetes-and-you/README.md

 You should have installed kubectl, Docker, and golang 1.20.

 ### Without installing Go

-Go is only used to install `kind` in a platform-agnostic way the scripts.
+Go is only used to install `kind` in a platform-agnostic way.
 If you would like to skip this prerequisite, you can install `kind` manually by following the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

 If you manually install `kind` you still must run the `1.install-kind.sh` script to create the cluster.